LLNL/axom/src/docs/web/index.rst

 --------------------

-Access to Axom projects/spaces in these Atlassian tools requires membership in the `toolkit` group on LC systems.
+Access to Axom projects/spaces in these Atlassian tools requires membership in the `axom` group on LC systems.
 Please contact the team for group access by sending an email request to 'axom-dev@llnl.gov'.